Discovery-and-Selection: Towards Optimal Multiple Instance Learning for Weakly Supervised Object Detection: Experiment

 \subsection{Comparison with Other Methods}

-\textbf{VOC dataset} In this comparison, we adopt MELM as our baseline, and add two discovery modules and one selection module to the baseline network.
+\textbf{VOC dataset} In this comparison, we adopt MIST as our baseline, and add one discovery module and one selection module to the baseline network.
 Besides, we use bounding box regressor to revise the location of the predicted boxes.
 In order to verify the effectiveness of DS-MIL, 12 state-of-the-art WSOD methods are compared with our method and most of the chosen methods are published in the last two years.
 To fully compare with these methods, we report both mAP results and Corloc results on VOC 2007 and VOC 2012 datasets are shown in Table \ref{table:4}, Table \ref{table:5}, Table \ref{table:6} and Table \ref{table:7}.
-From the Table \ref{table:4}, we can see that our method outperforms all methods on VOC2007 dataset and achieves the highest mAP performance on 9 out of 20 categories.
-From Table\ref{table:5}, the result is little lower than state-of-the-art methods, but our method also achieves best performance on bird, bottle, bus, car, cat and train.
-Table \ref{table:6} and Table \ref{table:7} shows the competitive results achieved by our method on VOC2012, it is noteworthy that our proposed method outperforms 4 previous methods and only little lower(0.4\%) than the two-stage method C-MIDN+FRCNN\cite{gao2019c}.
+From the Table \ref{table:4}, we can see that our method outperforms all methods on VOC2007 dataset and achieves the highest mAP performance on 10 out of 20 categories.
+From Table\ref{table:5}, the result is little lower than state-of-the-art methods, but our method also achieves best performance on 8 classes.
+Table \ref{table:6} and Table \ref{table:7} shows the competitive results achieved by our method on VOC2012, it is noteworthy that our proposed method outperforms 5 previous methods.

 \textbf{MS-COCO dataset} MS-COCO is larger dataset compared to PASCAL VOC, and only few previous approaches report results on it for the difficulty of obtaining good results on it.
 We report our results in Table \ref{table:8}.
 We can find that our proposed approach achieves 12.3\% for $mAP$ and 24.5\% for $mAP_{0.5}$ which significantly outperforms previous works.